sh-sadaf/Twitter-Sentiment-Anaylsis-A-case-study-from-Automotive-Industry/README.md

 - the tweets contain the following keywords:Tesla, Mercedes, BMW, Audi
 ## Preprocessing and Visualization
-Before creating models and visualizing data preprocessing has been applied -Converting text to lowercase
+Before creating models and visualizing data preprocessing has been applied
+- Converting text to lowercase
--Removing stopwords, punctuation, URLs, retweet mark (RTs), and username handles (@user) -Spelling correction
+- Removing stopwords, punctuation, URLs, retweet mark (RTs), and username handles (@user)
+- Spelling correction
--Tokenizing strings
+- Tokenizing strings
--Removing emojis /
+- Removing emojis /
--Performing stemming / lemmatization
+- Performing stemming / lemmatization
 After preprocessing positive, negative and neutral sentiments has been isolated and analyzed deeply using Trigram Anaylsis.
 Most important 10 topics have been discovered after using LDA(topic Modelling) technique
 ## Twitter Sentiment and Stock price